MBA Alumni Spotlight

 Tyler Eiken, '15

 “I originally chose UND for my undergraduate degree because I thought it could be the right mix of educational opportunity, school size, and high caliber people (students and faculty).
 I chose to stay at UND for the MBA program because I found each of those things to be true.
-I had a built-in level of comfort with the business school/university and knew the program would challenge me.
-I had a unique path in the MBA program in that I did the first three semesters on campus and the last semester online.
-I was able to see both components of the “hybrid” style of learning the program employs.
-In today’s business world, learning how to work in both environments is valuable.”
+I had a built-in level of comfort with the business school/university and knew the program would challenge me."

 “The other component of my experience that stood out to me was the opportunity to work with other MBA students with diverse professional backgrounds.
 With the online component, there was also geographic diversification – I remember a classmate would log on from Norway for classes.
 Obtaining my MBA degree from UND helped open doors for me that otherwise likely would not have been available.”